SoCreate/angular-playground/README.md

 cd playground
 npm i
 ```
-FThen install dependencies for the example-app:
+Then install dependencies for the example-app:
 ```
 cd ..
 cd example-app